wazo-platform/wazo-doc/source/cti_client/xlets/remote_directory.rst

 Overview
 ========

-The remote directory xlet allow the user to search through the configured directories of the CTI server.
+The remote directory xlet allows the user to search through the configured directories of the CTI server.

 .. figure:: ./images/cti_client-remote_directory.png